If it’s copper, it’s money!

 What else can I do to get more cash ?

-In addition to sorting out, the next best thing you can do is to accumulate.
+In addition to sorting out into different grades, the next best thing you can do is to accumulate your copper.
 In the trading world, weight is king.
 If you have 2000kg of scrap copper compared to 20kg, there is a good chance that you will be offered a higher price than the latter.